This course explores:

 Who should attend

-Topics to be covered during this series of keynotes include, but are not limited to:
+Topics covered include, but are not limited to:

 - Brainstorming About Our Social Minds from the Inside Out and Outside In!

-By using visual supports, Michelle Garcia Winner will demonstrate a variety of interesting ways to explore and discuss how and why students/clients need to take the time to loop through other people’s minds to figure out the social response that is required—now!
+By using visual supports, we will demonstrate a variety of interesting ways to explore and discuss how and why students/clients need to take the time to loop through other people’s minds to figure out the social response that is required—now!

 Walk away with at least five practical activities using readily available materials to teach perspective taking and problem solving whether with a student/client in face-to-face sessions, in tele-education, or coaching a family to use these strategies in their home.
-Using recycled materials and everyday supplies, we will explore contraptions, inventions, and projects that are engaging but also designed to teach on a deeper level.
+Using recycled materials and everyday supplies (aka junk), we will explore contraptions, inventions, and projects that are engaging but also designed to teach on a deeper level.

-When working with students with social learning challenges, such as those with higher level ASD, ADHD, social anxiety, it is likely they actively struggle to take another’s perspective.
-This summer, when we have less access to our peers due to “social distancing”, activities are needed to continue to encourage our clients to step outside of their own mind and into the mind of others.
-One way to do this, is to encourage our clients to interview some of their family members and friends around topic of their choosing and then incorporate what they’ve learned into some form of art or written expression.
-Possibly by making a “family newspaper.”
-They can play invent memes while also differentiated between what is fake news and real news.
+When working with students with social learning differences, such as ADHD, social anxiety, and Autism Spectrum Levels 1 and 2; perspective taking and problem solving issues may occur.
+This is especially true when students have had limited access to peers due to “social distancing.”
+Our clever therapists from around the globe have developed several activities to encourage clients to step outside of their own mind and into the mind of others.
+One way is to teach them how to interview family members and friends around a topic of their choosing and then incorporate what they’ve learned into some form of art or written expression—possibly by making a “family newspaper.”
+Students can learn from inventing memes, differentiate between what is fake news and real news and learn about their family or caregivers in the process.
 Lessons can extend to when to use humor at the right times, with the right people, and in the right places—all with the purpose of avoiding readers’ confusion!
 Examples of student work will be provided.